uschpc/reframe-tests/USAGE.md

 reframe -c tests/julia-pi.py --system=discovery:debug --distribute=all -r
 ```

-Note that currently the `--distribute` option is only designed for single-node tests; multi-node tests can work too but will be repeated.
+Note that currently the `--distribute` option is only designed for single-node tests; multi-node tests can work too but will be repeated on some nodes.

 ### Entire test suite

 It is not recommended to run the entire test suite at once, because some tests are not meant to be run at the same time as other tests and some tests are designed to be run on an entire partition or on each node in a partition.
-Tests will likely fail for performance reasons.
+Some tests, like the I/O tests, will likely fail for performance reasons in this case.

 ### Reservations